cyclic-software/docs/docs/how-to/rest-api-and-dynamodb.md

 Our very first route handler is pretty simple: it’s a handler for the `/bikes/all` URL with the GET action, always returning a list of *all* bikes in the database.

-> In large APIs that depend on huge databases (such as Instagram and Twitter), it’s common to see the API supporting [pagination](https://developer.atlassian.com/server/confluence/pagination-in-the-rest-api/), a feature that allows the API’s users to only fetch part of the database, since it’s nearly impossible to return a list of 1,000,000 items in one HTTP response, for example.
+> In large APIs that depend on huge databases (such as Instagram and Twitter), it’s common to see support for [pagination](https://developer.atlassian.com/server/confluence/pagination-in-the-rest-api/), a feature that allows the API’s users to only fetch part of the database. (since it’s nearly impossible to return a list of one million items in just one HTTP response, for example.)
 >

 We haven’t created a route handler, yet.
 Thankfully, all of them generally follow the same pattern: